addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

 ```

-You can see we've got a couple of things going on, an el (element), a `statsTemplate`, a constructor function and several view specific methods.
-To the right of the `el:` key is a DOM element selector for the element with ID `todoapp`.
-The value of this is just a string and Backbone will create a reference pointing to the element matching the selector #todoapp, where here it will be the `<section id="todoapp" />` element, which we previously defined in our HTML.
+A few notable features are present in the AppView, including a `statsTemplate` method, an `initialize` method that's called on instantiation, and several view-specific methods.

-In a nutshell this means we can now refer to this.el in our controller, which points to the `<section id="todoapp" />` element.
-As you can see, we're referring to el in the `addOne()` function, appending an element to the list.
+An `el` (element) property stores a selector targeting the DOM element with an ID of `todoapp`.
+In the case of our application, `el` refers to the matching `<section id="todoapp" />` element in index.html.

 Now let's take a look at the constructor function.
 It's binding to several events on the Todo model, such as add, reset and all.
 Since we're delegating handling of updates and deletes to the `TodoView` view, we don't need to worry about that here.
 The two pieces of logic are: